What Is a Zero-Day Threat? Complete Guide 2024

 Once a user is compromised by any of these techniques, the exploit kit activates and starts scanning the user’s device for unpatched vulnerabilities.
 If the kit discovers a vulnerability, then it runs the exploit, allowing hackers to install malware, crash devices, or steal information.

 For example — you receive an email that appears to be from a trusted source, which says, “Click on this link”.
 You click on the link and you’re taken to a clearly untrustworthy website packed with banner ads and pop-ups.
-The exploit kit on the site is automatically checking your browser and all of your extensions looking for vulnerabilities it can exploit.
+The exploit kit on the site is automatically checking your browser and all of your extensions, looking for vulnerabilities it can exploit.
 In a couple of seconds, the exploit kit finds you’re using an out-of-date version of Java.
 The kit then runs the exploit that attacks Java, giving the hacker the ability to install malware on your device just because you navigated to the website.
 You didn’t need to download anything, the exploit kit did all the work.

 Famous Examples of Zero-Day Exploits

 Over the years, there has been a sharp rise in the number of zero-day attacks.
 Multi-billion dollar corporations and technologically advanced governments have perpetrated these attacks and they have also been the victims of zero-day exploits.
-Here are 3 of the most high-profile zero-day attacks of the last decade.
+Here are some of the most high-profile zero-day attacks of the last decade.

 Stuxnet

-is a malicious worm designed to cause malfunction in the industrial SCADA computers, which are in charge of systems like traffic infrastructure, waste management, and power plants.
+Stuxnet is a malicious worm designed to cause malfunction in the industrial SCADA computers, which are in charge of systems like traffic infrastructure, waste management, and power plants.
 Specifically, Stuxnet is designed to attack the Siemens PLC computers connected to gas centrifuges, which are necessary for uranium enrichment.

 In 2010, Stuxnet made a huge impact, damaging valuable centrifuges primarily in Iran, but also in Indonesia, India, and dozens of other countries.
 While it’s never been officially acknowledged, it’s widely understood that the US and Israel were behind this unprecedented industrial malware sabotage.